 Clause 2 Sets out the commencement provisions.

-Subclause (1) provides that the proposed Act will come into operation on a day fixed by proclamation.
+Subclause (1) provides that subject to subclause (3), the proposed Act will come into operation on a day fixed by proclamation.

 Subclause (2) provides that different days may be fixed under subclause (1) for different provisions.